Why is body composition analysis an

 Physical therapists and clinical nutritionists can also use the Muscle-Fat Analysis (MFA) and SLA to identify patient needs and provide appropriate treatments or nutritional therapies to maintain lean mass and prevent frailty or ICU-acquired weakness.
-With non-invasive tracking of nutritional status and body composition, critical care professionals will be able to more effectively treat patients with earlier interventions, resulting in improved health status at ICU discharge and better patient outcomes overall.
+With non-invasive tracking of nutritional status and body composition, these values can help critical care professionals be able to more effectively treat patients with earlier interventions, resulting in improved health status at ICU discharge and better patient outcomes overall.

 Malnutrition is often underdiagnosed in the ICU by subjective assessments and conventional methods of tracking changes in body weight.

-InBody provides a detailed analysis of body composition, along with phase angle, which has been shown as a useful tool in the diagnosis of malnutrition for monitoring nutritional status in the ICU.
+InBody provides a detailed analysis of body composition, along with phase angle, which has been shown as a useful tool in assisting with the diagnosis of malnutrition for monitoring nutritional status in the ICU.

 Malnutrition is common in the ICU and can contribute to delayed recovery and poor clinical outcomes, including increased length of stay, lower survival, and higher costs.
 Early identification and intervention are key to improving patient outcomes and preventing readmission or mortality after discharge.
 While critically ill patients are provided various forms of nutrition therapy, absorption of nutrients is often dependent upon the condition of the patient.
 Without proper absorption, nutritional status worsens and can impact patient recovery or survival.
-Therefore, early identification and treatment of malnutrition through the monitoring of Phase Angle is an important strategy for improving clinical outcomes.
+Therefore, early tracking of malnutrition through the monitoring of Phase Angle is an important strategy for helping to improve clinical outcomes.

 Why do hospitals trust InBody?